Goa Tourism Guide: Popular Destinations, Points Of Interest, Best Time To Visit, Things To Do & More!

 Goa — Sun, Sea and Sand!
 These three words perfectly sum up what Goa offers to travelholics, adventurers and holidayers.

 One of India’s smallest states, Goa is strategically situated in the Sahyadri Range in the Western Ghats.
-The vertical strip of the state begins from Tiracol in the north to Palolem in the south, and is surrounded by the majestic Arabian Sea on the west, Maharashtra to the north, and Karnataka to the east and south.
+The vertical strip of the state begins from Tiracol in the north to Palolem in the south and is surrounded by the majestic Arabian Sea on the west, Maharashtra to the north, and Karnataka to the east and south.

 Goa is India’s most popular beach destination with superb beaches that are thronged by millions of travellers each year.
 The culture of Goa is a blend of Indian and Iberian (Spanish & Portuguese).
 It is rich in folk culture with a delightful blend of dynamic Konkani folk songs and miscellany of Portuguese dance and music.